Keymaster65/copper2go/README.md

 release 5.1 this now can be done by using git repositories.

 copper2go makes use of this feature and should help to use COPPER in your project.
-All you need to do is, to start the copper2go container with your configuration, that support your business workflow.
+All you need to do is, to start the copper2go container with your configuration, that support your business workflows.

-As one of the future steps, there might follow a factoryfx integration.
-This will enable copper2go to make runtime changes in the technical part of the application outside the business workflows without usage of the traditional pipeline.
+Changes in the technical part of the application in addition to the business workflows can be deployed by the using traditional CI/CD pipelines.

 This picture shows a first overview:
 ![This picture shows a first overview](copper2goOverview.svg)